SEED-VT/LLMCodeImpact/Readme.md

 # 13. How This Artifact Meets ICST Criteria

 ### Artifact Available
--   Permanently hosted on [Zenodo](https://doi.org/10.5281/zenodo.18796544) and supplemented on [GitHub](https://github.com/SEED-VT/LLMCodeImpact).
+- The artifact is permanently archived on [Zenodo](https://doi.org/10.5281/zenodo.18803667) and supplemented on [GitHub](https://github.com/SEED-VT/LLMCodeImpact).
--   Fully packaged with Docker
--   All scripts included
+- The archived version includes all source code, datasets, mutation scripts, evaluation pipelines, and plotting utilities required to reproduce the results reported in the paper.
+The system is containerized using Docker to ensure portability across environments.

 ### Artifact Reviewed

-The artifact is:

-Documented: Includes installation steps, execution commands (quick and full modes), expected outputs, and dataset format specification.

-Consistent: Directly implements the evaluation framework and reproduces the paper’s reported results.

-Complete: Contains all scripts, data (or generation pipeline), and plotting tools required for reproduction.

-Exercisable: Runs in a 15–20 minute quick mode and supports full pipeline execution to regenerate results.
+The artifact directly implements the methodology described in the paper and is structured to make reproduction straightforward.
+The README provides clear setup instructions and execution commands for both a lightweight quick mode (approximately 15–20 minutes) and the full experimental pipeline.
+Each research question corresponds to specific scripts and output artifacts, allowing reviewers to trace generated results back to the evaluation stages described in the paper.
+All components necessary to regenerate the reported findings are included in the repository.

 ------------------------------------------------------------------------